 Better decisions vs. unreliability.
 22% valued AI decision support.
 37% worried about hallucinations and errors.
 Both groups grounded their views in experience, not speculation.
 Nearly half of surveyed lawyers reported firsthand unreliability.

 Emotional support vs. dependency.
 Only 22% of respondents raised either topic, but the overlap was striking.
 Users who valued AI emotional support were 3x more likely to also fear dependency.
 A Ukrainian soldier described AI friends that pulled him back to life during combat.
 A South Korean user talked with Claude instead of a friend and lost that friendship.
+A controlled study on AI coaching adds nuance here: when AI augments human connection rather than replacing it, the outcomes are measurably positive.

 Time-saving vs. illusory productivity.
 50% cited time savings.
 19% said verification burden ate the gains.
 A software engineer in Mexico described leaving work on time to pick up his kids from school.
 A Brazilian user had to photograph evidence to convince the model it was wrong.